Free Webinar – Navigating the overlap between health and social care- law and practice update

 Understanding healthcare packages is vital for social care lawyers.
 These two complex areas of law, funding and service interact and overlap.
 They may each entitle individuals to particular kinds of service, but they are complex and can be difficult to litigate effectively.

-Attendees to this seminar will hear from experienced practitioners at Garden Court Chambers on the legal framework for healthcare packages tailored to social care lawyers.
+Attendees to this webinar will hear from experienced practitioners at Garden Court Chambers on the legal framework for healthcare packages tailored to social care lawyers.
 This will include practical guidance, best practice, legal analysis and a caselaw update.

 Speakers